Why invest in gilts and corporate bonds?

 Direct investment in gilts and corporate bonds

 You can buy gilts directly from the government's Debt Management Office.

 You can buy corporate bonds from the London Stock Exchange's Retail Bond Platform.
 They require a minimum investment of £1,000.
 Unlike shares, they don't give you a stake in the company, but make you a creditor, ranking above shareholders in the pecking order if the company becomes insolvent.

 You may not get your full investment back in this instance – only a proportion of the assets that are left.
 But while shareholders will lose everything if a company goes bust, bondholders often recoup a significant proportion of their capital.

 You're not covered by the Financial Services Compensation Scheme, so it is important to assess the strength of the business you are lending to.

-You can also buy gilts and corporate bonds through a stockbroker or fund supermarket.
+You can also buy gilts and corporate bonds through a stockbroker or fund investment platform.

 Investing in bond funds

 Bond funds are collective investments, such as unit trusts or open-ended investment companies (Oeics).
 These funds pool your money with other investors' and invest it in a broad range of gilts or bonds.

 Unlike direct investment, there is no maturity date with bond funds.
 The manager invests in dozens, or even hundreds or different bonds or gilts.